productscience/constellate/docs/installation.md

 You can also reach this at the link below:

-On the service accounts page, hit GENERATE NEW PRIVATE KEY and save the file in your project, in the `.envs` directory, with a name like `project-name-service-account.json`, so that if your project name was `trying-this-out`, your key would be called `trying-this-out-service-account.json`.
+On the service accounts page, hit GENERATE NEW PRIVATE KEY and save the file in your project, in the `.envs/service-accounts` directory, with a name like `project-name-service-account.json`, so that if your project name was `trying-this-out`, your key would be called `trying-this-out-service-account.json`.

 You'll need to add this to your env files, so adding a line like this below for `.envs/dev.sh`: